 The Nutritarian Diet may lower your cholesterol, blood sugar, and blood pressure levels.
 It may also increase your life span and help fight chronic diseases.

 Although the Nutritarian Diet’s emphasis on whole, minimally processed foods is in line with healthy eating recommendations, other aspects of the diet may have downsides.

 May be unsustainable

-For example, while plenty of evidence supports the benefits of eating more plant foods, including plant-based protein sources, no studies undergird this diet’s arbitrary rule to limit meat, eggs, and dairy to fewer than 10% of daily calories (
+For example, while plenty of evidence supports the benefits of eating more plant foods, including plant-based protein sources, no studies undergird this diet’s arbitrary rule to limit meat, eggs, and dairy to less than 10% of daily calories (

 Moreover, although some people do well without snacks, others may find that snacking promotes weight loss.

 Finally, the diet’s strict guidelines may be especially unsuitable for people with a history of disordered eating (

 Cuts out some nutrient-rich foods